imakewebthings/deck.js/README.md

 - Disable hardware compositing by setting `--disable-accelerated-compositing` in the Chrome loading options
 - Replace instances of `translate3d` with `translate` in the CSS of your decks (though this will slow down performance on iOS devices and Safari.)

+Firefox contains a bug that allows users to scroll horizontally using the trackpad despite `overflow-x:hidden`. ([Bug 664275](https://bugzilla.mozilla.org/show_bug.cgi?id=664275) and [Bug 325942](https://bugzilla.mozilla.org/show_bug.cgi?id=325942).)
+If anyone knows of any workarounds to this issue please contact me.

 ## Printing

 Core includes stripped down black and white print styles for the standard slide template that is suitable for handouts.